willemveerman/ami-encrypter/README.md

 Produces encrypted copies of AMIs, utilises parallelism in order to increase speed.
 Requires a JSON input file.
 The JSON defines a search filter used to retrieve source AMIs.
 The JSON must be a dict with single key of type string, with value list of strings.
-The dict key and each list string are used as Name:Values input to Filters parameter of the AWS describe_images API.
+The dict key and each string in the list are used as Name:Values input to the Filters parameter of the AWS describe_images API.
 For example, this dict: { 'name' : ['alpha', 'beta']} would query the API twice: once for an AMI with a 'name' value of 'alpha' and once with name 'beta'.
 The syntax accepted by the Filters parameter can be viewed here: